danny1215/Note-Taker/README.md

 ### by Daniel Mestawat
 ### Description
 This Application can be used by clonning it, open in command prompt or bash.
-It also can be utilized using a url link that is mentioned below.The purpose of this application is to make notes of a daily plan or activities and store it for view later.After you have done the activity on notes you have made it has a delete button that you can delete.
+It also can be utilized using a url link that is mentioned below.The purpose of this application is to make notes of a daily plan or activities and store it for view later.After you have done the activity (to do lists) it has a delete button that you can delete.

 ### HOW TO USE THE APPLICATION

-- Clone this repository, or use the url
+- Clone this repository provided below or use the url link provided below
 - if you have cloned it then Open in command prompt(cmd) or bash.
 - Initialize by typing npm i.
 - the first step is to type "node server.js" with out the (") and then press the key enter.